CLEARSY/hackathon-2025/README.md

 ![](titre-hackathon.png)
 # hackathon-2025
 Hackathon organized at IMD/UFRN in Natal from 21/07/2025 to 25/07/2025.
+It is aimed at using B for modelling and proving software with Atelier B and ProB.
+The first 3 students will receive respectively:
+- #1 a portable PC (specs TBD),
+- #2 a 1 To SDD,
+- #3 a 0.5 To SDD.

+In case of excellent performance, #1 will be offered the possibility to do a 6-month internship in France (see [IMD annoucement](https://www.instagram.com/reel/DHMIOGQS8PE/?igsh=bm5ncTMwdm5zM2Vs)).

 ## Organization
 This hackathon is organized over 5 consecutive days.